insin/nwb/docs/Commands.md

 - By default, and ES6 modules build will be created in `es/`
 - If enabled, UMD builds will be created in `umd/`

 If the module has a `demo/` directory, running `build` will also create a static build of its demo app in `demo/dist/`.
 You can disable this by passing a `--no-demo` flag.
+If you need to use static content in the demo app, the demo build supports use of a `demo/public/` directory.

 React components created as ES6 classes or functional components will have any `propTypes` they declare wrapped an `process.env.NODE_ENV !== 'production'` check, so they will be removed by dead-code elimination in the production build of any apps they're used in.
 You can disable this by passing a `--no-proptypes` flag.